abisz/DevSalary/README.md

 The possibilities for data insight of this visualization will be shown with two examples:

 *How is the gender distribution among developers depending on their years of experience?*

 To answer this question the category of the barchart is set to "Gender", because it's the main aspect we want to investigate.
-The category of the bubblechart will be set to "Experience Range", because it's our secondary aspect, which we want to choose from for filtering.
+The category of the bubblechart will be set to "Experience Range", our secondary aspect, which we want to choose from for filtering.

 When playing around with the filters it's easy to see some tendencies.
 First of all it's obvious that women as a whole are totally underrepresented among developers.